zelrealm/sogamo-v3-ios-library/README.md

 # Sogamo API on iOS #
-To integrate th Sogamo Analytics API with your iPhone / iPad application, first download the latest [zip archive](http://sogamo.com/) and extract the files.
+To integrate the Sogamo API with your iPhone / iPad application, first download the latest [zip archive](http://sogamo.com/) and extract the files.

-The repository contains two folders:

-1. SogamoAPI.framework - The Sogamo iOS Framework
-2. HelloSogamo - A sample application that demonstrates how to use the SogamoAPI.
-3. Docs - API Reference

 # Requirements #